pradeep720/Repo2/README.md

 # After clone repo run the below commands

-# One time we have to run below command each developer machine
+# One time we have to run below command each developer

 ```
 git config --get core.hooksPath